davidclough/node/_documents/javascript-guide/javascript-guide.md

 	};

 ### <a name="language-truthy-and-falsy"></a>Truthy and Falsy
 In JavaScript we have the values `true` and `false`.
 However, _any_ variable can be used within boolean logic without giving an error.
 An implicitly-generated boolean value will be used.
-This coercion is referred to by the community as `truthy` and `falsy` (or falsey).
+This coerced values are referred to by the community as `truthy` and `falsy` (or falsey).

-The concept is best explained by listing all the `falsy` values, i.e. the ones the runtime classes as `false` first:
+The concept is best explained by first listing all the `falsy` values, i.e. the ones the runtime classes as `false`:

 *	false
 *	null